 In 2007 Amylin Pharmaceuticals was offered well over $100 million in job subsidies after it agreed to expand a planned manufacturing facility in West Chester, a suburb of Cincinnati (see below).
 That same year, Goodyear Tire & Rubber got its own $100 million-plus deal to build a new headquarters in Akron, but the project remains stalled (see below).
 More recent subsidy deals include the $100 million state and local package Diebold was awarded in 2011 to maintain its headquarters in the state after playing Ohio off of Virginia and North Carolina and another $100 million given to American Greetings after it threatened a move to Illinois.

 Recent subsidy controversies have been more highly politicized in the context of the major changes to the state’s economic development practices ushered in by Gov. John Kasich, who got the legislature to pass a privatization plan in 2011.
-Under this plan, the Department of Development will be abolished and replaced with a privatized, corporate board appointed by the Governor in early 2012.
-The new agency, called JobsOhio, is already fraught with controversy over its constitutionality and Gov. Kasich’s proposal to appoint a nonresident to lead the organization.
+Under this plan, the Department of Development was abolished and replaced with JobsOhio, a privatized, corporate board appointed by the Governor in early 2012.
+JobsOhio has been fraught with controversy over its constitutionality and lack of transparency as the agency was made exempt from public audit by the legislature in 2013 in response to subpoena by the state’s auditor.

 Ohio’s economic development spending is substantial but more transparent than in most states.
 The Job Creation Tax Credit program currently costs the state over $50 million annually, according to the state’s tax expenditure budget.
 A similar program, the Job Retention Tax Credit, costs more than $20 million.
 These programs – along with the Rapid Outreach program (private infrastructure subsidies), the Workforce Guarantee program (training subsidies), and the Community Reinvestment Area program (the less-regulated successor to the state’s controversial Enterprise Zone program) – all provide online disclosure of recipients.